Equivariant Degenerations of Plane Curve Orbits: Introduction

 \subsection{Summary of Degenerations}

-When degenerating orbit closures, it is often convenient to work with not the cycle of the orbit closure, but rather that cycle weighted by the number of linear automorphisms of the curve.
-In what follows, we will describe how these weighted orbit closures specialize.
+When studying degenerations, it is more convenient to weight orbits $\P \Orb(F)$ by the number of linear automorphisms of the hypersurface $X$ given by $F=0$.
+We will write $\Orb(F)$ and $\Orb(X)$ interchangeably (and similarly for their projectivized versions).
+In this section, we will exclusively be concerned with the case of plane curves, $r=2$.

-If a $C_t$ is a family smooth curves specializing at $t=0$ to a curve with nodes and cusps, this induces a specialization of (weighted) orbit closures.
-We obtain a description of which other orbits appear in the flat limit (see \Cref{nodecusp}).
+If $C_t$ is a family of smooth plane curves specializing at $t=0$ to a curve $C_0$ possessing nodes and cusps, we get a corresponding specialization of the (weighted) orbit closures $\P \Orb(C_{t})$ to some union of $GL(V)$-invariant varieties. \Cref{nodecusp} gives a complete description of the new orbits appearing in the flat limit as $t \to 0$.
 To illustrate this theorem, we will describe what happens in the special case where the curve acquires a single node or a single cusp.
-The general case is simply a sum of the contributions for each node or cusp.
+The general case is essentially a sum of contributions corresponding to each node or cusp.